amaemi/amaemi/README.md

-propriedade amaemi
+propriedade amaemi/
-.
-AMANDA & EMILLY
+AMANDA & EMILLY /
-.
-.
-the cake is a lie.
+the cake is a lie/
-.
 estudantes de pensamento computacional :)